Nivedha122002/admin/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 # Continuous Improvement:
-I have created various components for the admin panel, including profile, attendance sheet, login/logout pages, task updates, leave management, holidays, and designed a responsive UI/UX layout.
+I have created various components for the admin panel, including profile, attendance sheet, login/logout pages,using dependency injection (nav ,header,footer) task updates, leave management, holidays, and designed a responsive UI/UX layout.

 ## Further help